kkkrist/chromium-extension-service/README.md

 (See also [https://policies.google.com/technologies/types](https://policies.google.com/technologies/types))

-If you don't like this, version info for installed extensions can be requested through this proxy which will strip all cookies:
+If you don't like this, all cookies can be stripped by using this proxy to request version info for installed extensions:

 Send a `POST` request to `/api` with the following JSON body: